globus-labs/diaspora-event-sdk/docs/quickstart.md

 ```

-#### Unregister Topic
+## Unregister Topic
-When you no longer use a topic, unregister it so Diaspora Event Fabric doesn't hit the hard limit of the number of topic partitions that AWS imposes.
+To prevent reaching AWS's limit on topic partitions, unregister a topic from Diaspora Event Fabric when it's no longer in use.
+Use the following code to unregister:

 ```python
 from diaspora_event_sdk import Client as GlobusClient c = GlobusClient() topic = "topic-" + c.subject_openid[-12:]

 print(c.unregister_topic(topic))
 print(c.list_topics())
 ```

+Once a topic is successfully unregistered, you'll lose access to it.
+However, it becomes available for registration and access by other users.